 When you brake hard, perhaps to avoid a collision, sensors on each of your car’s wheels send messages to the engine control unit, or ECU, letting it know which wheels may lock up and skid.
-Your ECU then intermittently releases the brakes on each wheels to prevent them locking up and allowing you to maintain control of your vehicle.
+Your ECU then intermittently releases the brakes on each wheel to prevent them from locking up and allowing you to maintain control of your vehicle.

 When you start your car, the ABS light will come on automatically.
 This is because your car always checks the ABS system on starting; if there’s no problem the light will go off.
 If the light stays on, it’s a sign that there’s a problem with your car’s ABS system.

 There are a variety of things that can cause the ABS light to come on and there are some things you can do to identify some of them.

 Firstly, you should check your brake fluid reservoir to ensure that the levels aren’t too low, as the ABS warning light can be activated if the levels of brake fluid have dropped.
 If this is clearly an issue, you can top the brake fluid up yourself, which should cause the ABS light to go off.

 If this doesn’t work, it’s a clear sign of a more serious problem that you may not be able to see yourself.
 It could be that one or more of the wheel sensors, that feed information back to the ECU, has become damaged in some way.
 This could cause it to report abnormal readings, or not report any at all, causing the ECU to report a fault with the ABS.

 The ABS warning light could also have come on due to a loss of pressure in the braking system, which could be caused by cracks or splits in the brake fluid reservoir or brake lines.
 These are both issues that would likely be identified by tests carried out by trained technicians in a garage.